 Option Arguments Description -model (no argument) Displays the model definition that is currently active, showing the partitions and rules. -load filename Uploads the model definition to the license server.
 The contents of the file you are loading must be written according to the grammar in Model Definition Grammar and Syntax-EBNF.
 Only one model definition can be active for each license server instance.
-You cannot upload a model definition with the name reservations or default, because these names are reserved. \[\bar{V}\] Important • You can use either reservations or partitions.
-Uploading a model definition deletes all currently configured reservations.
-For more information, see Partitions vs. Reservations. -delete Deletes the model definition that is currently applied to the license server.
+You cannot upload a model definition with the name reservations or default, because these names are reserved. $\overline{\mathbb{Q}}$ Important • If you were previously using reservations, you must delete all reservation groups.
+Otherwise, uploading a model definition will fail. -delete Deletes the model definition that is currently applied to the license server.
 The default model definition is automatically applied to the license server. -partitions (no argument) Displays all partitions for the license server.
 The output lists information about every feature and every feature slice in each partition (feature slices are portions of feature counts allocated to a partition). -reservations [-group group_id] [-o filename] Provides a summary of the reservation groups, including each group's ID, currently available to the license server.
 The -group group_id option shows details-at the reservation (hostid) and reservation-entry (feature) levels-for the specified reservation group.
 The -o filename option writes the reservation information in JSON format (for all groups or for the specified group ID) to a file. -genjson filename Generates a template file for reservations in JSON format.